 By the late 1870s, the ranch had changed little, but a row of one-story adobe structures had been built on the south side of the trail, one with a saloon sign out front, which catered to travelers and railroad construction workers.
 At this time, Hebert was also the postmaster for the small community of La Glorieta, and the post office was situated on his ranch.

 In 1880, the census reported that 53-year-old Hebert and his wife Isabel and two children lived at the ranch and several boarders, cooks, and laborers.
-This year, the Atchison, Topeka & Santa Fe Railroad was completed over Glorieta Pass in January, at which time, the stagecoach service was discontinued, and the Santa Fe Trail became mostly obsolete.
+This year, the Atchison, Topeka & Santa Fe Railroad was completed over Glorieta Pass in January.
+At that time, the stagecoach service was discontinued, and the Santa Fe Trail mainly became obsolete.
 The post office and the businesses across the road then moved to the new railroad station at Glorieta, two miles west.
 Hebert was probably out of business by the end of the year, as he returned to farming in the Pecos Valley.

 In August 1906, Walter Taber was appointed postmaster of the Glorieta post office, and mail was once again distributed from the ranch.
-In the same year, a visitor noted that the ranch buildings were greatly dilapidated.
+A visitor noted that the ranch buildings were greatly dilapidated in the same year.

 In the 1910 census, 51-year-old, Illinois-born Walter Taber lived on the ranch with his wife Martha and his son Walter, Jr. At that time, he was raising livestock and farming in addition to serving as postmaster.
 His “Glorieta Mercantile and Livestock Co.” also raised sheep in the area as well as in western Sandoval County.
 Period photos of the time show a sign attached to the Pigeon Ranch house porch, which advertised the “Glorieta Post Office and Store.”
 Photos during the 1910s also show that all but the front rooms were collapsed, and the rear portion of the main house square was removed.
 The adobe wall to the west remained, but the rough log sheds that once stood were also collapsed.
 All the outbuildings across the wagon road had also disappeared.
 Taber served as postmaster until 1918 and died soon after, as his wife, Martha Taber, was listed as a widow in the 1920 census.

 Martha Taber sold Pigeon’s Ranch in 1926 to Thomas Greer, a Pecos Valley cowboy.
-In 1920, Greer was living at San Jose, some 20 miles downstream from Glorieta.
+In 1920, Greer lived at San Jose, some 20 miles downstream from Glorieta.
 At that time, he was a widower with two young children.
 He remarried n 1921.
-On the ranch, he first ran a few cattle and operated a store.
+He first ran a few cattle and operated a store on the ranch.

 However, when Route 66 came through in 1926, he converted “Pigeon’s Ranch” into a roadside attraction and moved his family into a new home across the road.
 A visitor log book with a beginning entry of July 14, 1928, indicates that visitors were willing to pay 25 cents to visit the attraction, museum, curio shop.
 It also suggests that by July 1928, the site featured a full-blown roadside “museum” inside a newly constructed perimeter fence.
 Photographs of the Greer Ranch attraction appeared in the February 1929 National Geographic and the New Mexico Highway Journal, stating that the “old ranch” was a worthwhile stop.

 People paid 25 cents to visit the “Old Hospital” (a remnant of the original building), the “old cave,” “old post office,” “old walls,” and “old Spanish fort,” which were all parts of or remnants of the original Pigeons Ranch compound.
 Bears were also part of his roadside attraction.
 Greer also operated a gas station and garage and sold water from the “oldest well” across the road.
-The well was actually built by Alexander Valle in about 1858.
+Alexander Valle built the well in about 1858.
 On the exterior was an array of signage.
 Inside the “museum,” the walls were marked up with sayings, poetry, brands, and an odd assortment of stories, as well as artifacts, skins and antlers, and skulls.

 When Route 66 was realigned in 1937, it bypassed Santa Fe and Glorieta Pass.
 This, coupled with travel restrictions during World War II and the realignment of US 85 in the 1950s away from Pigeon’s Ranch, put an end to Greer’s attraction.
 Afterward, Tom Greer moved his family into the old Kozlowski Trading Post, where he lived until he died in 1968.